 Consumer cloud services are often designed as a one-size-fits-all solution.
 Users are constrained by the tools and user interface provided by the service, which may be quite limited in scope and flexibility.

 VDR providers, however, understand that their clients need a service that works for them.
 As a result, VDRs allow for far greater customization than consumer cloud storage options.
 For instance, many VDRs allow their users to upload their own logos and branding and fine-tune displays.

 Choosing a VDR is only the first step in using one effectively.
 To carry out a successful transaction or other business matter, good preparation is essential, Richard Harroch writes in a separate piece for Forbes.

 For instance, key employees should have a clear understanding of how the data room works and which documents need to be collected for it.
 Early preparation can help facilitate the overall business transaction by preventing delays in information access.

-With adequate preparation, a virtual data room can help ensure that your company’s work can move forward, free of the security, privacy and access concerns that may attend the use of consumer cloud storage services.
+With adequate preparation, a virtual data room can help ensure that your company’s work can move forward, free of the security, privacy, and access concerns that may attend to the use of consumer cloud storage services.

 Although Dropbox and data rooms provide their customers with a storing and sharing experience that a physical room can’t offer, they still have different purposes.